Starting Points: "Which Sources Should I Use?"

 What does this mean?
 It means that you can now use our All- University Library catalog: and search all U of MN campuses just as you would our campus.
 You can mark "Get-It" for any circulating book held at any campus, including UMD, and it will be pulled and held for you at our Circulation desk.
 You will be notified by e-mail.
 UMD requests are usually filled within one day and requests from other campuses can take 2 to 4 working days.
 This is faster than Inter Library Loan as there is no intermediary processing your request.
 This is available for faculty, staff and students.
 FREE!
 All University of Minnesota book resources are now at your finger tips!!

-Many libraries, including our UMD Library, have collections of special books known as "reference books."
+Many libraries, including our Library at UMD, have collections of special books known as "reference books."
 These include atlases, dictionaries, directories, encyclopedias handbooks, thesauri, or any other works designed to be used in finding specific items of information, rather than for cover to cover reading.
 We have many fine business reference books, and you can learn more about them here:

 A common task in business research is finding financial reports on companies.
 These can be in the form of annual reports, filings with the SEC, ("What is the SEC?") investor reports, analyst research, financial ratios, and related financial data.

-Listed below are the UMD Library's best sources for financial information:
+Listed below are the Kathryn A. Martin Library's best sources for financial information:

 Business Insights & Essentials